 A driver license suspension is a collateral consequence that can stem from a DWI arrest or conviction or a conviction on a drug charge.
-Our attorneys regularly help individuals obtain occupational licenses so they can legally drive after their license has been suspended.
+Our attorneys regularly help individuals obtain occupational drivers licenses so they can legally drive after their license has been suspended.
+Contact us at 817-203-2220 or reach out online.
 You may hear these referred to as “essential need licenses,” but you are no longer required to prove an essential need in Texas.
 In most cases, we are able to obtain the occupational license without the client showing up to court.

 An occupational driver license (ODL) or “occupational license” is a judicially-issued permit to drive a vehicle in Texas after a person’s license has been suspended.